 You start off learning how to ride the Segway, then your guide takes you around giving you insight and tips on visiting the area.
 We got a chance to check out the Gold & Silver Pawn Shop and even stopped to get Ice Cream at the Cal.

 Local Tip: They have lockers to store anything you don’t need.
 Otherwise, it’s easier not to have an extra bag with you while riding around.
+We carried our camera around and it was definitely annoying to have.

 We took an intro class, and it is a serious workout.
 It was so much fun, I even considered getting a pole for home (this is the one they recommend).